samm4444/DataMaskPython/README.md

 # IrisDataMasker

-Mask specific fields from a mySQL database table and export to a seperate database/table.
+Mask specific fields from a mySQL database table and export to a separate database/table.

 ## Installation